1j01/audio-sponge/README.md

   (TODO: fix horrible performance problems)

 * Lets you download audio `.ogg` files and attribution `.html` files (with related filenames so you can keep them together easily)
-  (TODO: embed attribution in audio file metadata, ideally.)
+  (TODO: ideally, embed attribution information in audio file metadata.
+TODO: track number of samples per source and don't show sources where no samples were used (as can happen))

 ## Project Story